dawn-cph/dja/_posts/2025-05-16-simplified_cutout_wfss.md

 ## Environment variables

 Requires an AWS account for downloading exposures, though the functionality shouldn't generate any charges.
+If running in Google Colab, set the AWS credentials variables in the "Secrets" tab at the left with the key icon.

 ```python